LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 markdown: kramdown
 ---
 # IBM FHIR Server - Search Configuration Overview
 The [FHIR Specification](https://www.hl7.org/fhir/r4/search.html) defines a set of searchable fields for each resource type, and corresponding RESTful API.
-The IBM FHIR Server supports searching using the specification defined search parameters and using tenant specific search parameters (extensions).
+The IBM FHIR Server supports searching using the specification defined search parameters and using tenant-specific search parameters (extensions).

 Additionally, the IBM FHIR Server supports searching on additional fields, including:
 * fields that are defined in the base specification, which are not configured for search;